Down in It: Release

 Initially released only on vinyl, a CD version of the single was later created following the album's success.
 The first track on the single edition, "Down in It (Skin)", is the mix found on Pretty Hate Machine.
 The cover art is very similar to Joy Division's first album, Unknown Pleasures, with Joy Division always being cited as an influence by Reznor, and Nine Inch Nails later covered the Joy Division song "Dead Souls" on the soundtrack to the 1994 film The Crow.

 Promotion

 Around the time of the single's release, the band lip-synced a performance of the song on the dance music show Dance Party USA.
 Originally thought to be lost, the footage was rediscovered in 2012 and went viral after being uploaded to YouTube.
-Reznor responded to the video on his Twitter account, stating that the band had decided to appear on the show after deciding it was "the most absurd choice [they] could come up with at the time" for a television program on which they would be interested in performing, but were surprised when they were booked to appear on the program.
+Reznor responded to the video on his Twitter account, saying the band said they'd be interested in appearing on the show "as a joke" because it seemed like "the most absurd choice they could come up with at the time", but were surprised when they were actually booked to play.